from Charleston, South Carolina-based photographer Andrew Cebulka

-- Sprinkle mushroom strips into pan so that they have room and are not crowded, then lightly sear/toast to release moisture.
-After about 2-3 minutes, add a pat of butter and toss to coat.
-Let sear an additional 30 seconds.
-Remove mushrooms from pan and put in a separate clean bowl.
-Warm the sauté pan again to hot and repeat process (should take about 3-4 repetitions total to cook all the mushrooms).
+Heat a sauté pan over medium to medium-high heat.
+Sprinkle half the mushrooms into pan so they have room and are not crowded, then lightly sear them to release their moisture.
+After about 2 to 3 minutes, add a pat of butter and toss to coat.
+Let mushrooms sear an additional 30 seconds, then remove from pan and put in a separate clean bowl.
+Warm the sauté pan again to hot and repeat for the remaining mushrooms.

 Return mushrooms to pan and season with salt and pepper (taking care not to over-salt the mushrooms, as it will cause them to leech water).
 Remove mushrooms and allow pan to cool.
 (Don't clean the pan, or you'll lose the mushroom flavor.)
 Return pan to stove over low to medium-low heat.